-If the paging unit is not assigned to a local intercom call channel, no channel number is shown.
+When a page is received and accepted, the page button fast flashes red.
 If the page priority option is disabled, and an intercom call is currently active, the page will be ignored.

 During a Page

 During a page call, the microphone audio signal from the paging unit will be heard by the units that accepted the page.
 The page targets do not need to respond to the page to hear the audio.
 Any current intercom calls on the units receiving the page will be suspended and any active monitor channels on the paging and receiving units will be muted for the duration of the page call.